 By Mike McLaughlin

-The Pearl Harbor disaster presented the U.S. Navy with a sobering question: how to recover?
+The Pearl Harbor aftermath presented the U.S. Navy with a sobering question: how to recover?
 More than 2,000 men had died.
 Nearly half as many were wounded.
 Eighteen ships were damaged or sunk.

 “… None Of the Ships Sunk Would Ever Fight Again.”

 “The scene to the newcomer was foreboding indeed.
 There was a general feeling of depression throughout the Pearl Harbor area when it was seen and firmly believed that none of the ships sunk would ever fight again.”
 This was a haunting sentiment from Captain Homer Wallin, the man who would lead the salvage effort.